uab-cgds-worthey/quac/README.md

 #### Prepare verifybamid datasets for exome analysis

-*This step is necessary only for exome samples.* [verifybamid](https://github.com/Griffan/VerifyBamID) has provided auxiliary resource files, which are necessary for analysis.
+*This step is necessary only if QuaC will be run in exome moe (`--exome`).*
+[verifybamid](https://github.com/Griffan/VerifyBamID) has provided auxiliary resource files, which are necessary for analysis.
 However, chromosome contigs do not include `chr` prefix in their exome resource files, which are expected for our analyses at CGDS.
 Follow these steps to setup resource files with `chr` prefix in their contig names.

 ```sh
 # cd into exome resources dir